Siletzia: Exposures and discovery

 The rock of Siletzia has been exposed in various places by tectonic uplift (as around the periphery of the Olympic Mountains), anticlinal folding (such as the Black Hills and Willapa Hills in southwestern Washington), and overthrusting onto other formations (along various faults in central and southern Oregon).
 These exposures have been variously named the Metchosin Formation of Vancouver Island, the Crescent Formation, Black Hills Formation (Washington), and Willapa Hills volcanics of Washington, and the Siletz River Volcanics and Roseburg Formation of Oregon.
 (See map.
 The Grays River Volcanics of Washington and Tillamook Volcanics of Oregon are now considered post-Siletz.)
 Elsewhere Siletzia is covered by younger volcanic and sedimentary deposits.

-The discovery of Siletzia began in 1906 with Arnold's description and naming of a small exposure on the north side of the Olympic Peninsula near Port Crescent.
+The discovery of Siletzia began in 1906 with Arnold's description and naming of a small exposure on the north side of the Olympic Peninsula near Port Crescent, Washington.
 Though this exposure is small, he recognized as very likely that much more of it was buried under younger deposits.
 With recognition that similar rock exposed at other outcrops is part of the same formation, the name Crescent Formation is now generally applied to all early and middle Eocene basalts on the Olympic Peninsula and Puget lowlands.

 The Metchosin Igneous Complex at the southern tip of Vancouver Island was described in a series of reports (1910, 1912, 1913, 1917) by Clapp, who recognized it as correlative with the Crescent formation on the other side of the Strait of Juan de Fuca.
 Weaver recognized that these "Metchosin volcanics" included various Eocene basalts in western Washington and the Oregon Coast Range as far south as the Klamath Mountains.

 The Siletz River Volcanics was described in 1948 by Snavely and Baldwin after exposures near the Siletz River, Oregon, and the Roseburg and related formations in southern Oregon described in various reports from the 1960s on.